 It’s been exactly a year since I started working out in my garage gym and I absolutely love it.
 Going to the gym is just a trip to my garage and I never have to wait on equipment.

 For the past year, I’ve been lifting on a piece of 1/4″ rubber matting.
 It’s served its purpose in providing traction and protecting my garage floor from heavy weights being dropped (in a controlled fashion) on the ground.
 But I’ve never been completely satisfied with it.
 Lowering heavy weights to the floor was still insanely loud with those mats.
 Also, in the way I had it set up, my squat rack wasn’t anchored to the floor.
 The only thing keeping it from tipping over when I racked a heavy barbell were two 55-pound bumper plates resting on the back legs of the rack.

 I had been exploring solutions to these issues for the past few months, and one that came up over and over again was to put in the kind of weightlifting platform most strength gyms use.
-So I texted by buddy and coach Matt Reynolds to ask what was involved with doing that.
+So I texted by buddy and coach Matt Reynolds, owner of Barbell Logic Online Coaching to ask what was involved with doing that.
 He responded that it was super easy and pretty cheap, and offered to come down to Tulsa from his home in Springfield, MO to help me build one.

 After a trip to Home Depot and an hour of work, I had a highly functional and sharp-looking weightlifting platform in my garage gym.
 It’s offered numerous benefits to my strength training, which I’ll detail below, and I’ve really enjoyed using it.

 For you fellow garage gym athletes interested in doing the same, here are step-by-step instructions on how to build your own weightlifting platform.